laclasse-com/allow-multiple-accounts/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Update plugin framework to C2C_Plugin_016 (fixes WP 2.9.2 compatibility issues)

 = 2.0 =
 * Fix compatibility with MU/Multi-site
 * Fix bug preventing admins from editing the profile of an account
 * Re-implementation by extending C2C_Plugin_011, which among other things adds support for:
-** Reset of options to default values
+    * Reset of options to default values
-** Better sanitization of input values
+    * Better sanitization of input values
-** Offload of core/basic functionality to generic plugin framework ** Additional hooks for various stages/places of plugin operation ** Easier localization support
+    * Offload of core/basic functionality to generic plugin framework
+    * Additional hooks for various stages/places of plugin operation
+    * Easier localization support
 * Full localization support
 * Move count_multiple_accounts() to c2c_count_multiple_accounts()
 * Deprecate count_multiple_accounts(), but retain it (for now) for backwards compatibility